Augmented Reality (AR) is the subset of Mixed Reality that powers the Mixed Reality Challenges that launched at District Hall (and later at Fab@CIC).

 The most accessible AR experience: the information that's overlaid on a typical television broadcast of an American football game: the first down line, the clock, and so on.
 That's AR.

-The Mixed Reality Challenge chose to tap AR because it's future interesting, of course, but also because there are now many free augmented reality apps to choose from.
+The Mixed Reality Challenge chose to tap AR because it's future interesting, of course, but also because there were so many free augmented reality apps to choose from.

 Why so many?
-Because all the major platforms, Apple in particular, are hoping it catches on.
+Because all the major platforms, Apple in particular, were hoping it would catche on.

-So all the platforms are trying to make it a downhill ride for developers.
-Apple, for example, is promoting ARKit, which makes it easy for coders to build AR apps.
+So all the platforms were trying to make it a downhill ride for developers.
+Apple, for example, was promoting ARKit, which claimed to make it easy for coders to build AR apps.

-To find just the right AR app, I tried out about a dozen free AR apps on my iPhone 8.
+To find just the right AR app, you try out about a dozen free AR apps on your iPhone 8.

-My test location: Kendall Square, Cambridge.
-It's a big, open space that was on my way to work.
+Your test location: Kendall Square, Cambridge.
+It's a big, open space that was on your way to work.

 That's the Cambridge Innovation Center building behind an early AR "TEST," in the image that accompanies this post.

-WallaMe has a simple motto: "Hide Messages in the Real World."
+WallaMe had a simple motto: "Hide Messages in the Real World."

 You also have to like their advice on how to start: "Find a wall."

-Once you've got a wall, WallaMe lets players draw or drop hidden augmented reality messages on it.
-You can also view other user's messages in the "Public Walls" tab.
+Once you had found a wall, WallaMe let you draw or drop hidden augmented reality messages on it.
+You could also view other user's messages in the "Public Walls" tab.

-If you point your camera at the same location a public picture was taken — at the same angle — the secret message will glitch around until you get into just the right viewing spot.
+If you pointed your phone at the same location a public picture was taken — at the same angle — the secret message would glitch around until you got into just the right viewing spot.

-These WallaMe videos don't lie: it really is this simple.
+These WallaMe videos didn't lie: it really was this simple.

 Here's another video:

-WallaMe is based in London.
-Co-founder and CEO Stefano Iotti was raised in Italy, which may be why the app's early users tend to be European.
+WallaMe was based in London.
+Co-founder and CEO Stefano Iotti was raised in Italy, which may be why the app's early users tended to be European.

 Alyss, for example, used WallaMe to place a unicorn in the middle of a street in Riga, Latvia.
 You know it's Riga, because WallaMe shows the location on a Google map.